Area codes 306, 639, and 474: History

 When the American Telephone and Telegraph Company (AT&T) created the first nationwide telephone numbering plan in the second half of the 1940s, the United States and Canada were divided into 86 numbering plan areas.
 Saskatchewan received area code 306 in 1947.

 By the mid-2000s, area code 306 came under the threat of central office code exhaustion because of demand for telecommunication services from the proliferation of cell phones and other mobile devices requiring unique telephone numbers, particularly in Regina and Saskatoon.

 In long-term nationwide planning in October 2010, the Canadian Radio-television and Telecommunications Commission (CRTC) tentatively reserved a group of new area codes for future relief of existing numbering plan areas that were expected to exhaust in the next 25 years; area code 474 was set aside for relief of area code 306 in Saskatchewan.

 In early 2011, the Canadian Numbering Administrator (CNA) determined that area code 306 had experienced an unforecasted surge in telephone number demand and was at risk of exhaustion within three years.
 In response, the CRTC initiated relief planning measures.

 The planning committee considered various options, including a north–south split of the 306 numbering plan area.
-Under this plan, half of the province would keep area code 306, while the remained would transition to a new area code.
+Under this plan, half of the province would keep area code 306, while the remainder would transition to a new area code.
 Ultimately, the committee opted for an overlay plan.
 Given the CRTC's decision the year before, the committee's initial planning document (dated May 18, 2011) recommended the assignment of area code 474 for this purpose, mirroring an assumption that had already been reported in the press.